HanyangZhong/FENet/README.md

 </div>

-This research contributes four innovations:
+This research contributes four main innovations:

 1. **Focusing Sampling:** a training strategy prioritizing small and distant lane details
 2. **Partial Field of View Evaluation:** new metrics for accuracy in forward road sections critical for real-world applications